zheng0xd/JATIC-internal-docs/docs/products/xaitk.md

 ## Slack Support

 For any additional information regarding the development, support and usage of the `xaitk-saliency` package, please make sure to tag us (`@xaitk-help`) in your messages or discussions on Slack.

+## Contributing

+For guidelines on contributing to `xaitk-saliency`, see [CONTRIBUTING.md](https://github.com/XAITK/xaitk-saliency/blob/master/CONTRIBUTING.md).